 Social media can be a hugely powerful tool for businesses to reach customers, but many businesses struggle to really connect with customers on those platforms due to limited participation.
 For that reason, social media engagement is an important metric for any business with an online marketing strategy.

 If you think that you need a huge advertising budget in order to improve social engagement, you’re mistaken.
 This article will focus on social platforms like Facebook, Twitter, and Snapchat, and will explain how to get more engagement based on methods that have been proven, statistically, to work.
-It will cover what types of posts you should create for each site, when to post to be most visible, and how to increase visibility without spending a fortune on paid ads.
+It will cover what types of posts you should create for each site when to post to be most visible, and how to increase the visibility without spending a fortune on paid ads.

 There isn’t one type of social media post that works best with every platform.
 On Twitter, you want to create short, pithy posts and interesting headlines.
 For Facebook, images and media tend to do well, increasing engagement by as much as 85%.
 Your long-form pieces will likely fit in better on LinkedIn.